emilwallner/Coloring-greyscale-images/README.md

 For the second stage, the Beta version, I start automating the training flow.
 In the full version, I add features from a pre-trained classifier.
 The GAN version is not covered in the tutorial.
 It's an experimental version using some of the emerging best practices in image colorization.

 **Note:** The display images below are cherry-picked.
-A large majority of the images are mostly black and white or a lightly colored in brown.
+A large majority of the images are mostly black and white or are lightly colored in brown.
 A narrow and simple dataset often creates better results.

 ## Alpha Version
 This is a great starting point to get a hang of the moving pieces.
 How an image is transformed into RGB pixel values and later translated into LAB pixel values, [changing the color space](https://ciechanow.ski/color-spaces/).
 It also builds a core intuition for how the network learns.
 How the network compares the input with the output and adjusts the network.